tanquangduong/object-detection-master/README.md

 # aive-object-detection-master
-This repository is used for detect person object on the video, given an Youtube video URL.
+This repository is used for detecting human object on the video, given an Youtube video URL.
 Generate a video that shows and track the existence of humans within the video by drawing boxes around them for each frame.
 For different humans, different colors must be used.

 # IMPORTANT - Download model first
 Please download the models and put it in the 'models' folder of this repository